What is a National Insurance Category Letter?

 So, without further ado, let’s get to it.

-What is National Insurance Category?
+What is a National Insurance Category?

 What are the Different Category Letters, and What do They Mean?